OpenSourcePolitics/decidim-module-half_sign_up/README.md

 gem "decidim-half_signup", github: "OpenSourcePolitics/decidim-module-half_sign_up", branch: "main"
 ```

-By the time of providing this documentation, this gem was not added to reby gem.
+By the time of providing this documentation, this gem was not added to ruby gem.
 If the gem has been added to the
 rubygems, you can add it from the rubygem instead:

 ```ruby